timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 # Principle Component Analysis 1
 One aspect of PCA that makes it more sophisticated is that it allows us to look at what separates Percy's additions from Mary's writing in granular detail.
 In other words, can we find distinctive features in those longer stretches of text that were penned by Percy?

 We'll use a slightly larger sample size this time.
-As we'll see PCA works better the larger the samples it uses.
+As we'll see, PCA works better with larger samples.

 ```python
 sample_size = 400